i-like-robots/hyperons/benchmark/README.md

 ## Usage

-To run the benchmark, run the bash script.
-Please ensure that any changes made to the Hyperons source code have been bundled.
+To run the benchmark execute the bash script.
+Before running the benchmark please ensure that any changes made to the Hyperons source code have been bundled.

 ```sh
 $ sh scripts/benchmark.sh